youngsaver/predicting_dropouts/README.md

-# Put name of your analysis here
+# Predicting Dropout Students
-This repository contains web guides, R code, and sample data to help education data analysts answer questions about ***Insert goal of analysis here***.
+This repository contains web guides, R code, and sample data to help education data analysts consider machine learning and predictive modeling techniques when developing early warning indictors for likely dropout students.
 This material can also be accessed on the OpenSDP website at [opensdp.github.io/analysis](https://opensdp.github.io/analysis).

 The code in this repository is based on code from the "Analyze" section of the